Yash-Gawai/Semi-auto-web-scraper/README.md

 When either one is present, the script notifies the user by mailing them.

 The time module has been used to run the script indefinitely or for a certain interval and update the csv.

+Note: The sending mail feature needs more work